Suplex: Karelin Lift

 A gutwrench suplex which begins with the opponent laying face down on the mat.
 The wrestler locks their arms around the opponent's waist and stands up, lifting the opponent.
 They then throw the opponent to their side, dropping them to the mat up on to their upper shoulders, back, and neck or face down on their chest.
 Named after the Greco-Roman wrestler Alexander Karelin, who is famous for using the move.

 AEW wrestler Claudio Castagnoli has used two separate versions of this move.
 The first saw him lifting their opponents from the side, stands up, turns the opponent upside down to fall into a sitting position to drop them on their neck or head to either side of him.
-He called this the Lasartesse Lift and used this as a finisher in 2007 while on the independent circuit.
+He called this the Lasartesse Lift (named after fellow Swiss wrestler Rene Lasartesse) and used this as a finisher in 2007 while on the independent circuit.
 Currently, the second version sees him throwing the opponent flat onto their back and uses this as a signature move while sometimes maintaining the hold to roll into a standing position to throw them two more times.

 Saito suplex

-Also called Backdrop suplex and Backdrop driver.
-The attacker stands either facing directly one of their opponent's sides or slightly behind in an angle.
+Often called a backdrop suplex/driver, due to the landing’s visual similarity to a high-angle belly-to-back suplex.
+The initiation, however, is subtly different: the attacker stands directly facing one of their opponent's sides (or at an angle between their back and side - hence the confusion).
 They place the opponent's near arm over their shoulder, grab a waistlock, and then lift the opponent up while falling backwards, causing the opponent to land on their neck and shoulders.
+The difference in grip & lift allows the opponent more room to land on their shoulders, and thus tends to look less hazardous than a true Backdrop Driver.
 This move was innovated by the late Japanese wrestler Masa Saito.